1 Hour / 1 CE

 • Experience Level

-This training is appropriate for licensed and pre-licensed mental health professionals with varying levels of experience in understanding and addressing extremist violence.
+This training is appropriate for licensed and pre-licensed mental health professionals at various stages of experience with the assessment and management of extremist violence.

-Beginner: Participants new to the topic who seek foundational knowledge about extremist violence, including its definitions, history, causes, and dynamics.
+• Beginner: Participants new to the topic who seek foundational knowledge about extremist violence, its causes, and basic assessment concepts.

 • Practice Setting